 A Second Life!

 So what do you think of the old singer sewing table now?
 I’m sure that many a person passed up this old table at the thrift store.
-They might do a double take if they could see it now!
+They might do a double take if they could see the transformation!
 It’s come a long way, baby (baby blue, to be exact)!

-After reattaching the lids, I displayed a grouping of succulents on top:
+After reattaching the lids, I’m displaying a grouping of succulents on top:

 You don’t even necessarily have to replace the double lids again.
 If you prefer, one lid is perfectly fine to cover up the gap where the sewing machine used to be.
 This configuration would be well suited for a laptop station.

 Watch the transformation in the quick video!

 With the extent of veneer work that was necessary to repair this piece, even I wasn’t sure it would look this good again!

 If you enjoyed this post, please pin!

-As great as it looks now, wait ’til you see what else we’ve done with this vintage sewing table!
-We took it one step further and I think you’ll get a kick out of the wow factor (and functionality) of the next reveal.
-Stay tuned, because it’s coming up next week.
+As great as it looks now, wait ’til you see what else we’ve done with this vintage singer sewing table!
+We took it one step further and I think you’ll get a kick out of the wow factor (and functionality).

-In the meantime, check out the reveal of this waterfall dresser (in progress below) that was given the Birdz of a Feather touch:
+This waterfall dresser (in progress below) is another furniture project that’s getting the Birdz of a Feather touch: